 Can a foreigner buy property in Greece?

-The Uniform Real Estate Property Tax (ENFIA) is a tax imposed on real estate properties in Greece owned by natural or legal people or any legal entity on 1 January of each year.
+The Unified Tax on the Ownership of Real Estate (ENFIA) is a tax imposed on real estate properties in Greece owned by all individuals and legal entities on 1 January of each year.

 How to pay Greek property tax online?